 We are in the process of launching our research program in Montreal!
 Please see our join the lab page to get involved in this new phase, and read on for examples of past and ongoing research themes:

-***Under Construction - check back for more current work*** Recent research themes
+***Under Construction (the broad themes below still apply, but check back soon for examples of more current work!)*** Research themes

 Effects of current and historical land-use on urban ecosystem services: Green spaces within cities aren’t just nice to look at – they provide important health and safety benefits.
 We rely on this urban green infrastructure for cleaner air and water, temperature regulation, flood control, and more.
 As cities grow to encompass broader spatial areas, there is a need for ecosystem service assessments that consider the complex spatial heterogeneity and land-use history of urban landscapes.
 In our research, we try to "think beyond the park” to consider the benefits provided by multiple kinds of urban green spaces (including private land), as well as how past land use might continue to influence the ecology of our cities today.
 This research often involves field and lab work to measure biophysical indicators of ecosystem services, and draws on ecosystem and landscape ecology, historical ecology, and GIS-based approaches.